 It may be a wardrobe staple that never dates but that doesn’t mean you can’t keep it fresh.
-Take a look at our guide to denim washes and finishes below to find out how to renew your wardrobe this season.
+Read on for our guide to denim washes and finishes and find out how to renew your wardrobe this season with new jeans.

 Unwashed and sometimes referred to as dry denim, raw denim can be identified by its dark blue colour and stiff handle.
 As the name suggests, this is denim fabric in its unwashed, unfinished state received straight from the mill.

-Made popular in the lates 80s, acid wash is also referred to as Marble/ Moon or Snow wash.
-With sharp contrasts in tonal colour, acid wash denim is achieved by soaking pumice stones in chlorine and adding them to the wash process.
+Made popular in the late ’80s, acid wash is also referred to as marble/ moon or snow wash.
+With sharp contrasts in tonal colour, acid-wash denim is achieved by soaking pumice stones in chlorine and adding them to the wash process.

-The most basic wash for a denim garment, the purpose is to make the garment wearable.
+The most basic wash for denim, the purpose is to make the garment wearable.
 Residual dye is removed from the jean to help stop the colour running.
-The wash makes the denim feel softer but it still maintains a clean appearance.
+The wash makes dark-wash jeans feel softer but still maintains a clean appearance.

-A popular choice for most jeans, mid-wash denim has undergone a longer washing process than rinse jean to remove more indigo dye colour.
-This helps create the mid blue colour level.
+A popular choice for many, mid-wash jeans have undergone a longer washing process than rinse jean to remove more indigo dye colour.
+This helps create the mid-blue colour level.
 The wash also ensures the jeans have a softer handle compared to the raw denim.

-This process makes the denim heavily faded.
-Bleach wash jeans are easily identifiable as they are light and washed out.
-Washing with bleach is one way to achieve this finish.
-It can also be applied locally through spray or hand rubbing on desired area.
+Stone-wash denim is heavily faded by including stones such as pumice during the washing process creating a worn, lived-in look.
+Light and washed out in appearance, the process also softens the fabric.
+Washing with bleach is another way to achieve this finish.
+It can also be applied locally through spray or hand rubbing on the desired area.
 This process is very complicated and requires highly skilled operators.

 This is when different dyes have been added to the denim during the washing process.
 It follows that different colour dyes create different colour finishes.
 Commonly used are Brown and Green tints to give a browned off or green finish.